 H2M’s is Portland's longest running theatre ensemble, whose work has been recognized with support from the National Endowment for the Arts, the Oregon Arts Commission, Rockefeller MAP Fund, and many other funders.
 H2M is one of only 50 or so Portland arts organizations who receive General Operating funding from the Regional Arts and Culture Council.

-In 2017 they established Student Voices, theatre education for underserved youth at multiple Portland SUN (Schools Uniting Communities) sites.
+In 2017 we established Student Voices, theatre education for underserved youth at multiple Portland SUN (Schools Uniting Communities) sites.
 In workshops, youth are able to collaborate, under professional artistic guidance, and express their own experiences through theatre.

 Since 2012 H2M has run and operated Shout House, a multi-use affordable and accessible community events space in the Central Eastside Industrial District.